buddhist-uni/buddhist-uni.github.io/_courses/pali-primer.md

 title: "The Pāli Language: Level 1"
 subtitle: "A Self-Paced, Online Class"
 google_doc_id: 1zyIXaQDs9uF6eHpnVPZcSYxAO6ezS8SE
-description: "A gentle introduction to the Pāli Language suitable for everyone, based on Lily DeSilva's excellent Primer and taught by the Most Venerable scholar, Bhikkhu Bodhi."
+description: "A gentle introduction to the Pāli Language suitable for everyone, based on Lily de Silva's excellent Primer and taught by the Most Venerable scholar, Bhikkhu Bodhi."
 lecturers:
   - bodhi
 tags: